znes/KlimaSchiff/README.md

 * calculate emissions for the ships routes
 * rasterize the emissions and write to netcdf

-Everyone of the steps depends on the step before it.
-Therefore, to use the code, you will need the raw data sets used.
+Every of these steps depends on the step before it.
+Therefore, to use the code, you will need the raw data sets.

-sudo usermod -aG sudo klimaschiff